Pacvue/AMC_customized/README.md

 ### infer.py
 - **Loads the Model**: Retrieves the trained model and preprocessing artifacts.
 - **Preprocesses New Data**: Ensures the new data is consistent with the training data.
-- **Generates Predictions**: Outputs probabilities indicating the likelihood of repeat purchases.
+- **Generates Predictions**: Outputs probabilities indicating the likelihood of high potentials.
-- **Sorts Results**: Ranks users based on their repeat purchase probability.
+- **Sorts Results**: Ranks users based on their high potential probability.

 ## Notes
 - **SQL Query Consistency**: Use the same SQL query for Training and Inference but apply different time windows.
-- **Prediction Threshold**: Adjust the threshold for classifying high-probability repeat purchasers based on your business needs.
+- **Prediction Threshold**: Adjust the threshold for classifying high-probability high potential customers based on your business needs.

 ## Troubleshooting
 - **Data Validation**: Ensure input data does not contain NaN or infinite values before running the scripts.